Exercise for Parkinson's Disease

 The trial requires that if you are taking Parkinson's disease medications, your doses must be stable for at least 2 months before starting.
 If you are not on these medications, you should not need them for the next 6 months.
 Other medications, like certain psychotropic drugs, need to have stable doses for at least 30 days before starting.

-Is exercise safe for people with Parkinson's disease?
+What prior data suggests that this exercise program is safe for people with Parkinson's disease?

 Nijee Luthra, MD, PhD